ajinkyakadam/NwExperiments/ospf/Readme.md

 * router3 = '1.1.1.3'
 * router4 = '1.1.1.4'

-So in our case the topology with DR and BDR marked will be as folllows
+So in our topology we expect the routers to be DR and BDR as marked in the below image

 <img src="ospfDRBDR.png" height="250">